georgetegral/ensuring-quality-releases/README.md

 ```

 For this tests we used the website https://www.saucedemo.com/, we tested login, adding 6 items to cart and removing those 6 items.

+In the Azure Pipeline Job section we can check the logs of the Selenium Test

+We also defined an artifact that contains the logs for all Selenium runs.

+## Create a Test Suite with JMeter
+In this step we will create both endurance tests and stress tests with Apache JMeter.

 ## References
 - [Udacity Project Starter Files](https://video.udacity-data.com/topher/2020/June/5ed815bf_project-starter-resources/project-starter-resources.zip)